mindsdb/mindsdb/mindsdb/integrations/handlers/mindsdb_inference/README.md

 * **Symptoms**: Failure to authenticate to MindsDB Inference Endpoints.
 * **Checklist**:
-    1. Make sure the your MindsDB Inference Endpoints account is active.
+    1. Make sure that your MindsDB Inference Endpoints account is active.
     2. Confirm that your API key is correct.
     3. Ensure that your API key has not been revoked.
 </Warning>